What is alleygating?

 How do I request a key for an alleygate scheme?

 All properties directly ajoining alleygate schemes will have been provided with a key.
-However if you require a replacement or an additional key, please complete the online form.
+However if you require a replacement or an additional key,

 How to report a fault with an alleygate?